aeon-toolkit/aeon/docs/glossary.md

 Time series extrinsic regression
-    A learning task focused on using the patterns across instances between the time series and a continuous target variable.
+    A learning task focused on using the patterns across instances between the time series and a continuous target variable that is .

 Time series clustering
     A learning task focused on discovering groups consisting of instances with similar